Error mitigation for logical circuits using decoder confidence: Abstract

 \section{Abstract}

 Fault-tolerant quantum computers use decoders to monitor for errors and find a plausible correction.
 A decoder may provide a \emph{decoder confidence score} (DCS) to gauge its success.
 We adopt a \emph{swim distance} DCS, computed from the shortest path between syndrome clusters.
-By contracting tensor networks, we compare its performance to the well-known \emph{complementary gap} and find that both reliably estimate the logical error probability (LEP) in a decoding window.
-We explore ways to use this to mitigate the LEP in entire circuits.
-For shallow circuits, we just abort if any decoding window produces an exceptionally low DCS: for a distance-13 surface code, rejecting a mere $0.1\%$ of possible DCS values improves the entire circuit's LEP by more than 5 orders of magnitude.
-For larger algorithms comprising up to trillions of windows, DCS-based rejection remains effective for enhancing observable estimation.
-Moreover, one can use DCS to assign each circuit's output a unique LEP, and use it as a basis for maximum likelihood inference.
+By contracting tensor networks, we compare its performance under phenomenological noise to the well-known \emph{complementary gap} and find that both reliably estimate the logical error probability (LEP) in a decoding window.
+We explore ways to use this to mitigate the LEP in entire logical circuits.
+For shallow circuits, we just abort if any decoding window produces an exceptionally low DCS: for a distance-13 surface code under circuit-level noise, rejecting a mere $0.1\%$ of possible DCS values improves the entire circuit's LEP by more than 5 orders of magnitude.
+For larger algorithms comprising up to billions of windows, DCS-based rejection remains effective for enhancing observable estimation.
+Moreover, one can use the DCS to assign each circuit's output a unique LEP, and use it as a basis for maximum likelihood estimation.
 This can reduce the effects of noise by an order of magnitude at no quantum cost; methods can be combined for further improvements.